wp-plugins/backwpup/readme.txt

 * updatet AWS lib to 1.5.15
 * bug fixes

+= 2.1.17 =
+* Changed name of sav button to prevent false css.

 = 2.1.15 =
 * Fixed FTP folder bug
 * Dropbox chunking will done in memory not in temp